 Noteworthy Implications for Learning & Education

-More in the current Clerestory Learning e-news issue, including Learning & the Brain Conference (Feb 13-15), Creativity, and Writer’s Stylus 2014
+More in the current Clerestory Learning e-news issue, including Reading, Memory, Art, Numbers, and Writer’s Stylus 2014

 Learning’s Core (Video Presentation – FREE)